RobinLandraud/Strake-Engine/README.md

 - **GLM**: The **GLM** library is utilized for math operations, providing essential functions for handling vectors, matrices, and transformations in 3D space.
 - **GLFW**: For managing windows, input, and context creation, **GLFW** provides a simple and cross-platform solution.
 - **STB Image**: **STB Image** handles texture loading, making it easy to import and work with various image formats in our rendering pipeline.
+- **Assimp**: **Assimp** (Open Asset Import Library) is used to import and process various 3D model formats, ensuring that the engine can work with a wide range of asset types and integrate external 3D models with ease.
 - **CMake**: Our build system is powered by **CMake**, simplifying the process of building the engine and its dependencies across different platforms.

 These technologies come together to create an engine that is both powerful and easy to extend, providing a solid foundation for game development, simulation, and other interactive applications.